ldpercy/experiment-html/promise/promise.md

 Upfront, I dislike the term 'promise'.

-It's a peculiarly human-values centric idea, whereas most of the analogies/metaphors we use in computing are from more prosaic sources such as science, engineering, and everyday objects.
+It's a peculiarly human-values centric idea, whereas most of the analogies/metaphors we use in computing are from more prosaic sources like science, engineering, and everyday objects.

 I wish it had been called something like 'contract' instead.